Family provision claims explained

 Family provision claims can feel daunting, especially when you're grieving and facing strict time limits.
 Many people need clarity about their legal eligibility and options before deciding how to proceed.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can start by clicking one of the questions above and receive guidance tailored to your situation.
+Information tailored to a person's situation can be obtained through the questions above.
 The AI can help you understand the general eligibility requirements, the estate distribution process, and the range of options available to you.

 However, only a licensed lawyer can provide legal advice specific to your individual circumstances, review your evidence, and advise on the strength of your claim or the best path forward.
 If you decide you'd like professional support, we can connect you with experienced succession lawyers who specialise in family provision claims and can provide tailored legal advice.